*Updated as of Aug 1st.

 1. American Horror Story Season 8 will be a crossover between two previous seasons: ‘Murder House’ (Season 1) and ‘Coven’ (Season 3)

-As you may or may not have already heard, Co-Creator / Executive Producer Ryan Murphy announced via Twitter on Thursday that the long-anticipated Murder House / Coven crossover season would actually be happening THIS season – Season 8, which premieres this September, and not in Season 9 as previously slated.
+As you may have already heard, Co-Creator / Executive Producer Ryan Murphy announced via Twitter on Thursday that the long-anticipated Murder House / Coven crossover season would actually be happening THIS season – Season 8, which premieres this September, and not in Season 9 as previously slated.

 The tantalizing news of a crossover between fan favorite seasons ‘Murder House’ (2011), about a family living in a haunted home in Los Angeles, and ‘Coven’ (2013), about a school for witches in New Orleans, had first been mentioned by Murphy back in 2016 at Entertainment Weekly’s PopFest.
 Fans naturally got excited about the idea, but up until this week Murphy had maintained the crossover would only happen later — most likely next year in Season 9, and NOT in Season 8 — so his new update this close to the start of filming is a bit shocking but a welcome surprise.
 It’s not clear if this shuffle was a planned fake-out, if he changed his mind, or if perhaps cast availability was a deciding factor, but regardless, we can’t wait to watch.
 Witches rule.